jmuraca/knkforce/README.md

 This has been test on Raspbarian Jessie.
 Download a fresh Raspbarian image and follow the installation instructions in installation.txt file

 ###### The future
+The first priority would be getting this prohect to to a usable and functional cutter/plotter Raspbarian image download for anyone, with automated software deployments based on a CRON job running in the background checking for tagged versions to pull down.
+The documentation, TODO list, and some sort of community forum (or other) would be usueful for coordinating multiple contributors (hopefully it gets to be more than just me!), and possibly a proper name!

-I have a hardware background and what I would ultimately like to do with this is turn it into a PCB factory!
+I have a hardware background and what I personal wouldlike to do with this is turn it into a PCB factory!
 Using the rotary bit I want to be able to export proto boards from Eagle and cut them on this cutter.
 Replace the rotary with a drill bit and drill the holes.
 PCB's are so cheap now that that could be not needed.
 But the real plus for me would be to add a vacuum pump and do some pick and place of parts PLUS use the camera for visual checks!
-That's hopefully what I'll be able to do with this software.
-Lots of work but would be awesome!
+That's hopefully what I'll be able to do with this project - and lots of work to get there!

 **Disclaimer**
 This project was started by James Muraca to run on a KNK Force and the source is available at [GitHub](https://github.com/jmuraca/knkforce/).
 I've learnt a lot from this project.
 This is my first go at coding in Python, using Linux in an embedded way, and my first open sourced project.